General Information & Commonly Asked Questions

 -

-Notify the Trust immediately if any grant money is not expended as indicated in the application.
+Immediately notify the Trust if grant money is not expended as indicated.

 -